httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 A more complex example involves HTTP Range Requests ({{Section 14 of HTTP}}), where a client fetches multiple partial representations from different origins and "stitches" them back into a whole.
-Unfortunately, if the origins apply different content coding, the `Repr-Digest` field will vary by the server's selected encoding (i.e. the Content-Encoding header field, {{Section 8.4 of HTTP}}).
+Unfortunately, if the origins apply different content codings, the `Repr-Digest` field will vary by the server's selected encoding (i.e. the Content-Encoding header field, {{Section 8.4 of HTTP}}).
 This provides a challenge for a client - in order to verify the integrity of the pieced-together whole it would need to remove the encoding of